johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 ## [1] 122
 ```

-There are also 7 heat shock related genes in the responsive transcripts, out of 122 total heat shock related genes in the transcriptome annotation.
+There are no heat shock protein-related genes in the responsive transcripts.

 ### Gene set enrichment analysis

-I use [topGO](http://www.bioconductor.org/packages/2.12/bioc/html/topGO.html) to perform gene set enrichment analysis (GSEA) seperately for each expression type (bimodal, intermediate, high, low).
+I used [topGO](http://www.bioconductor.org/packages/2.12/bioc/html/topGO.html) to perform gene set enrichment analysis (GSEA) seperately for each expression type (bimodal, intermediate, high, low).
+With the GSEA results, I applied the `selectFDR` function to select transcripts with adjusted P < 0.05.
+For many of the responsive categories, it appeared that there is considerable redundancy in the enriched GO terms.
+I used the [GOSemSim](http://www.bioconductor.org/packages/release/bioc/html/GOSemSim.html) package to determine semantic similarity of enriched GO terms (Yu, Li, Qin, Bo, Wu, and Wang, 2010) and then performed hierarhichal clustering based on this information distance.

-First need to create gene ID to GO term map file
+For the GSEA, I first created a gene ID to GO term map file.

 ```r